Feeling low or anxious is a normal response when you've lost your job, been made redundant, or you're struggling with debt.

 - StepChange Debt Charity, or call 0800 138 1111 from Monday to Friday, 9am to 5pm

 The charity Mind has a money and mental health section on its website, which includes advice on how to manage debt.

-Mental Health & Money Advice has information and advice for anyone struggling with money because of mental illness or whose financial situation is affecting their mental health.
+Mental Health & Money Advice offers information and advice for anyone struggling with money because of mental illness, or whose financial situation is affecting their mental health.

 When should you get medical help?